kapalikkhanal/next-nepal-map/README.md

 ```
 ## References
-This project utilizes a modified version of the [react-nepal-map](https://github.com/keyrunpay/react-nepal-map) library.
-The original library was created by [keyrunpay](https://github.com/keyrunpay) and is available [here](https://github.com/keyrunpay/react-nepal-map).
+This project utilizes a modified version of the [react-nepal-map](https://github.com/keyrunpay/react-nepal-map) library and is available [here](https://github.com/keyrunpay/react-nepal-map).

 ## License